Belarus–Lithuania relations: First half of the 20th century

-In 1918 Lithuania was one of the first countries to recognize the independence of Belarus.
+In 1918, Lithuania was one of the first countries to recognize the independence of Belarus.
 After its territory was occupied by the Red Army in 1918, the Belarusian government in exile operated for some time in the temporary capital of Lithuania, Kaunas.
-According to an agreement between Lithuania and Belarus, the Grodno region was given to Lithuania, Belarusian units formed there took part in the Lithuanian independence struggle.
+According to an agreement between Lithuania and Belarus, the Grodno region was given to Lithuania, and Belarusian units formed there took part in the Lithuanian independence struggle.
 There were six Belarusian representatives in the Council of Lithuania.

 Following the Soviet invasion of Poland at the start of World War II, in 1939, the elections to the People's Assembly of Western Belorussia were held in Soviet-occupied north-eastern Poland (Western Belorussia) and eventually the deputies voted to unite Western Belorussia with Eastern Belorussia and the Soviet Union.
 Nevertheless, 10 Lithuanians, who were elected to the People's Assembly of Western Belorussia, initially voted against the unification of Western Belorussia with Eastern Belorussia and explained that they instead want to unite with the Republic of Lithuania, thus the voting had to be repeated.

 On 3 August 1940, the Supreme Soviet of the Soviet Union adopted a decree to transfer Sviancianski rajon and territories inhabited by the Lithuanians in Vidzy, Adutiškis, Astravyets, Voranava, and Radun districts from the Byelorussian Soviet Socialist Republic to the sovietized Lithuania.
 On 1–2 October 1940, negotiations were held in Grodno between the Lithuanian and Belarusian communists.
 The Lithuanians received less territories than they were appointed by the Supreme Soviet Decree of 3 August 1940 and on 6 November 1940 the Supreme Soviet of the Soviet Union adopted a new decree regarding the borders of the Byelorussian SSR and the Lithuanian Soviet Socialist Republic.
 The Byelorussian SSR transferred cities and surroundings of Švenčionys, Dieveniškės, Druskininkai to the Lithuanian SSR that were mostly inhabited by Lithuanians and the Lithuanians began administrating them in January 1941.
 According to a 26 September 1940 meeting protocol of the Central Committee of the Communist Party of Byelorussia, Panteleimon Ponomarenko, the First Secretary of the Communist Party of Byelorussia, narrated during the meeting that previously he discussed with the Soviet dictator Joseph Stalin the issue of the territorial transfers between the Byelorussian SSR and the Lithuanian SSR and Stalin said to him that if he will not transfer territories where there are many Lithuanians he will be punished.